 Advanced student research assistants who have been successfully working in the lab are eligible to be selected for a Fellowship in Addiction Science (FAR).
 FAR fellows are awarded a stipend for the year and have the opportunity to work with Dr. Pang on scholarship opportunities.

 If you are interested in applying, please fill out our online application and a member of our staff will reach out to you regarding your application.
-If you have any questions or comments, please contact Hanna Raskin at email@example.com.
+If you have any questions or comments, please contact Hannah Ruck at firstname.lastname@example.org.

 All current undergraduate research positions are filled.
 A member of our team will reach out to you about your application when positions become available.